mdhaber/scipy/paper.md

 [\Phi(sq + z) - \Phi(z)]^{k-1} \,dz \,ds
 \end{eqnarray*}

+where $q$ is the studentized range, $k$ is the number of groups, $\nu$ is the number of degrees of freedom used to determine the pooled sample variance, and
+$\phi(z)$ and $\Phi(z)$ represent the normal PDF and normal CDF, respectively.
+There is no closed form expression for this integral, and numerical integration requires care, as naive evaluation of the integrand results in overflow even for modest values of the parameters.

 # Mathematics

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$